gabrielkheisa-ca/blue-green-manual/README.md

     terraform apply --auto-approve -target=kubernetes_deployment.green_app_deployment
     ```

-    At this point, you have both "blue" and "green" applications running in your cluster.
-However, the `hello-blue-service` is still directing traffic only to the "blue" pods.
-You can verify the "green" deployment is running using `kubectl get deployments`.
+    At this stage, both blue and green applications are running in your cluster, but the `hello-app-service` is still directing traffic to the blue deployment.

-2.  **Testing the Green Application (Optional but Recommended):**

-    Before shifting live traffic, it's highly recommended to test the "green" application.
-Since it's not exposed via the `hello-blue-service` yet, you can use port-forwarding to access it directly:

-    ```bash
-    kubectl port-forward deployment/hello-green-deployment 8080:5000
-    ```

-    Now you can access the "green" application in your browser at `http://localhost:8080`.
-Perform thorough testing to ensure the "green" application is working as expected.

-3.  **Gradually Redirect Traffic to Green by Updating the Service Selector:**
+2.  **Switch Traffic to the Green Application (Terraform Service Update):**

-    Now we will start directing traffic to the "green" application.
-We do this by updating the selector of the `hello-blue-service` to target the "green" pods.
-Instead of an immediate switch, we will perform a complete switch in this example for simplicity, but in a real-world scenario, you might use more advanced traffic management tools (like Ingress controllers with traffic splitting or service mesh solutions) for a truly gradual shift (e.g., 10% to green, then 50%, then 100%).

-    For this example, we will directly update the service selector.
-You can do this by editing the service definition using `kubectl`:

-    ```bash
-    kubectl edit service hello-blue-service
-    ```

-    And change the `selector` section from targeting "blue":

-    ```yaml
-    spec:
-      selector:
-        app: "hello-blue"
-        version: "blue" # Currently points to blue
-    ```

-    to targeting "green":

-    ```yaml
-    spec:
-      selector:
-        app: "hello-green"
-        version: "green" # Now points to green
-    ```

-    Save and close the editor. `kubectl` will apply the changes.
-Alternatively, you can update the Terraform configuration for the `kubernetes_service` resource and apply it:
+    To switch traffic to the green application, modify the `kubernetes_service` resource in your Terraform configuration.
+Change the `selector` section from targeting `version = "blue"` to `version = "green"`:

     ```terraform
-    resource "kubernetes_service" "blue_app_service" {
+    resource "kubernetes_service" "app_service" { # Single service for blue/green switch
-      # ... (other configurations remain the same)
+      depends_on = [kubernetes_deployment.blue_app_deployment, kubernetes_deployment.green_app_deployment] # Add green deployment dependency
+      metadata {
+        name = "hello-app-service"
+        labels = {
+          app = "hello-app" # Generic app label
+        }
+      }
       spec {
         selector = {
-          app     = "hello-green" # Changed to hello-green version = "green"     # Changed to green
+          app     = "hello-app" # Generic app label version = "green"      # Now pointing to green!
         }
-        # ...
+        ports {
+          port        = 80
+          target_port = 5000
         }
+        type = "LoadBalancer"
       }
+    }
     ```

-    Apply the updated Terraform configuration: `terraform apply --auto-approve -target=kubernetes_service.blue_app_service`
+    Apply the updated Terraform configuration, targeting only the service:

-    After updating the service selector, the `hello-blue-service` will now route all traffic to the "green" pods.
-The "green" application is now live!

-4.  **Monitoring and Rollback during Transition:**

-    **Crucially, monitor your application closely immediately after updating the service selector.** Observe metrics, logs, and user feedback.
-If any issues arise with the "green" application, you need to be able to rollback quickly.

-    **To rollback to "blue":**  Simply revert the service selector back to target the "blue" pods.
-Use `kubectl edit service hello-blue-service` or re-apply the Terraform configuration with the original "blue" selector:

-    ```yaml
-    spec:
-      selector:
-        app: "hello-blue"
-        version: "blue" # Rollback to blue
-    ```

-    This will instantly switch traffic back to the stable "blue" environment, minimizing downtime in case of problems with "green."

-5.  **Scaling Down (or Removing) the Blue Deployment:**

-    Once you are confident that the "green" deployment is stable and performing as expected for a sufficient period, you can scale down the "blue" deployment to zero replicas to conserve resources.
-Keeping the "blue" deployment running (even at a reduced replica count) for a while longer after the switch provides an immediate rollback option.

-    To scale down the "blue" deployment to zero replicas using `kubectl`:

     ```bash
-    kubectl scale deployment hello-blue-deployment --replicas=0
+    terraform apply --auto-approve -target=kubernetes_service.app_service
     ```

-    Or, in Terraform, update the `kubernetes_deployment.blue_app_deployment` resource:
+    Terraform will update the service's selector, and traffic will now be routed to the "hello-green" application. **You have switched traffic using Terraform without `kubectl`!**

+3.  **Monitoring and Rollback:**

+    Monitor your application after the switch by accessing the LoadBalancer IP.
+Verify that you are now seeing "Hello, green!".
+If issues arise, quickly rollback by reverting the `selector` in the `kubernetes_service` resource back to `version = "blue"` and applying Terraform again, targeting the service:

     ```terraform
+    # Rollback selector to blue
-    resource "kubernetes_deployment" "blue_app_deployment" {
+    resource "kubernetes_service" "app_service" {
-      # ...
+      # ... (rest of the service definition remains the same)
       spec {
+        selector = {
+          app     = "hello-app"
-        replicas = 0 # Scale down to zero
+          version = "blue"      # Rollback to blue
+        }
         # ...
       }
     }

+    terraform apply --auto-approve -target=kubernetes_service.app_service
     ```

-    Apply the Terraform configuration: `terraform apply --auto-approve -target=kubernetes_deployment.blue_app_deployment`
+    This will immediately switch traffic back to the stable "blue" version.

+4.  **Cleanup (Optional):**

-    Alternatively, if you are completely confident and want to remove the "blue" deployment resources entirely, you can remove the `kubernetes_deployment.blue_app_deployment` resource from your Terraform configuration and apply it. **However, be cautious when completely removing the "blue" deployment immediately after switching to "green," as it eliminates your quick rollback option.**  It's generally safer to scale down first and remove later after more observation.
+    Once the green deployment is stable and you are confident, you can scale down or remove the blue deployment resources using Terraform if desired.
+For example, you might scale down the `blue_app_deployment` replicas to 0 or remove the resource entirely from your Terraform configuration and apply the changes.

+## Key Considerations for Blue-Green Deployments

+* **Database Migrations:** Plan for database schema changes to be compatible with both versions during the transition.
+* **Feature Flags:** Consider using feature flags for more complex rollouts and granular control.
+* **Testing:** Thoroughly test the green environment before switching production traffic.
+Consider internal testing before public switch.
+* **Health Checks:** Ensure proper health checks are configured for your deployments to allow Kubernetes to automatically manage pod health and availability.

+This `README.md` now provides a complete overview of blue-green deployments on GKE using Terraform for traffic switching.
+Remember to replace the placeholder values with your actual project details!